 Blooming Hot Chocolate at Dominique Ansel Bakery

 Let me warn you about the blooming hot chocolate: It is HOT!
 Like, scalding hot.
 I had it sitting there for a good 20 minutes and it still burned my esophagus.
 Maybe ask for an ice cube or something – don’t worry, it won’t dilute the drink.
 You can take the term “hot chocolate” very literally in this case – it’s thick melted chocolate with what I assume is heavy whipping cream.
 In other words, it’s delicious!
 The staff will give you a chance to pull your camera out to record the “blooming” part:

 Pear Chamomile Cronut

-The cronut was ready in about 10 minutes.
-Not that they were making them fresh, but I have a feeling they draw out the wait to increase demand.
+The cronut was ready in about 15 minutes – not that they were making them fresh.
+I have a feeling they draw out the wait to increase demand.
 I cut into it, took a bite, and it was…fine.
 The pear chamomile flavor was actually very subtle – there was barely any pear jam in there, which I preferred anyway.
 The cronut was just average – a little stale, even.
 I was pretty puzzled over all the type.
 But then again, I find Americans have the worst taste in sweets (no offense guys).